LLDB Cheatsheet

 breakpoint set -n <function>Set a breakpoint at the specified function (short form).

-breakpoint set -a address <address>Set a software breakpoint.
+breakpoint set -a <address>Set a software breakpoint at address.

 breakpoint listList all breakpoints.